Bill-Back Pricing Explained

-Bill-Back Pricing is a merchant account pricing model that is both deceptive and costly.
-You are charged a flat qualified discount rate for all transactions regardless of the card type.
+Bill-Back Pricing is a deceptive and costly merchant account pricing model.
+For all transactions, regardless of card type, you will be charged a flat qualified discount rate.
 This discount rate is what you will see listed on your monthly processing statement.

-Since Bill-Back pricing information appears on the following month’s statement, it is especially confusing because you will need back-to-back monthly statements to determine your actual processing costs.
+Since Bill-Back pricing information appears on the following month’s statement, it's especially confusing because you need back-to-back monthly statements to determine your actual processing costs.

 Enhanced Bill-Back is identical to the standard Bill-Back model.
 The only difference is your merchant services provider adds an additional markup, enhancing your fees and their profit margins in the process.

-Bill-Back Pricing is not easy to recognize unless you know what to look for.
-Usually, the Bill-Back surcharge fees are listed under a section called "Interchange", where you will see something like this:
+Bill-Back Pricing is difficult to identify unless you know what to look for.
+Typically, Bill-Back surcharge fees are listed under a section called "Interchange" where you will see something like this: